jmratwork/techanalysissecmanage-crcz-lm5v1c/README.md

 After adding or modifying sandbox definitions, you can validate and publish the training module using the `kypo` CLI:

-- **Import note:** When uploading sandboxes to the platform, use the Raw links (or local copies from this repo) for `sandboxes/SandboxAgenda/sandbox.yaml` and `sandboxes/SandboxAgenda/sandbox_agenda.yaml`.
+- **Import note:** When uploading sandboxes to the platform, use the Raw link (or local copy from this repo) for `sandboxes/SandboxAgenda/sandbox.yaml`.
 Do not paste the rendered HTML from GitHub, as it will break parsing.
 - **Flavor alignment:** The Terraform backend currently exposes the `medium` flavor; keep `topology.yml` and all sandbox definitions on that flavor to avoid import failures.

 For CyberRangeCZ/KYPO pools, follow this quick checklist when supplying the Sandbox Definition:

-1. Open `sandboxes/SandboxAgenda/sandbox.yaml` (or `sandboxes/SandboxAgenda/sandbox_agenda.yaml`) on GitHub.
+1. Open `sandboxes/SandboxAgenda/sandbox.yaml` on GitHub.
 2. Click **Raw** and copy that URL (or use the cloned local file path directly).
 3. Paste or upload the raw URL/file into the Sandbox Definition form—**avoid** the rendered HTML page URL.
 4. Re-run `kypo training validate training.yaml` before uploading to catch formatting errors early.